ISOLDESolenoidalSpectrometer/ISSSort/README.md

 The ouptut file contains a single ROOT tree of the data and a series of diagnostic histograms and singles spectra.
 If the output file already exists, iss_sort will skip this step unless the -f flag is used.

+If this is a calibration source run, declare the -source flag, which skips the following unnecessary stages of analysis.
+The output file in this case will not have any tree data and will be appended with _source.root.
+If you add the -autocal flag, the programme assumes you have given data from a quadruple alpha source and will attempt to perform an automatic strip-by-strip calibration.
+To correct for energy losses accuratley, you must also provide a reaction file with the Mfield, TargetArrayDistance and ArrayDeadLayer parameters at minimum.

 ### Step 2: Time Sorting
 In order to combine timestamp and ADC data, the time sorting step needs to be performed.